Irish are my favourites but it’s so tough to call

 If the head coaches could make a joint New Year’s resolution to add some thrills and spills to the customary drama and excitement, then I for one would be delighted.

-I want to see the new England fullback Freddie Seward having a gallop, Wales wing Louis taking on his Scottish rival Duhan van der Merwe, Irish lock Taidhg Beirne vying with Scotland Hamish Watson to be king of the turnovers and ‘s player of 2021, French scrum-half Antoine Dupont continuing to do things that amaze us all.
+I want to see the new England fullback Freddie Seward having a gallop, Wales wing Louis Rees-Zammit taking on his Scottish rival Duhan van der Merwe, Irish lock Taidhg Beirne vying with Scotland Hamish Watson to be king of the turnovers and ‘s player of 2021, French scrum-half Antoine continuing to do things that amaze us all.

 Bring on the 2022 Six Nations!